 Pf\ring can load balance traffic using pf\ring-clusters.
-All traffic for pf\ring can be load balanced according to the configured cluster type value; in a round robin manner or a per flow manner that are part of the same cluster.
+All traffic for pf\ring can be load balanced in one of two ways, in a round robin manner or a per flow manner that are part of the same cluster.
 All traffic for pf\ring will be load balanced across acquisition threads of the same cluster id.